Your Not-So-Average Guide To The Clitoris

 If you look closely at a scrotum, you’ll notice a seam running up the center.
 It’s called the scrotal raphe, and this is where the scrotum would have split into labia if the chemistry and chromosomes had been different, according to Nagoski.

-Both the labia and scrotum are soft, stretchy tissue that grow coarse hair.
+Both the labia and scrotum are soft, stretchy tissues that grow coarse hair.

 Functionally, they both protect vital organs.
 The scrotum protects the testes— where sperm is created— and the labia protects the vagina, which leads to the ovaries (among other important organs)— where eggs are made.